If you can't access the site at all

 First, remember that each college's Moodle site is separate.
 See the instructions on logging into Moodle at Amherst.
 If you log into your college's Moodle server, you wouldn't see Amherst courses.

-The most common reason five-college students can't access it is that they don't have their Amherst username or password.
+The most common reason five-college students can't access our Moodle is that they don't have their Amherst username or password.
 Normally, usernames are in the form of

 (school initial)5(firstname initial)(lastname)